Symplectic Lattices and GKP Codes -- Simple Randomized Constructions from Cryptographic Lattices: Simulation of main results for ring constructions

 Figure \ref{ring_sim} shows the simulation results of minimal distance for symplectic R-SIS and M-SIS lattices.
 For each combination of $(n,k,q)$, 1000 lattice samples are generated with $\vb{H}\leftarrow \rmatsym{k}$.
 Minimal distance of lattice is then calculated via BKZ reduction.
-In the figure, the red line represents the asymptotic bound $\sqrt{nk/\pi e}$ and the black dots represents the minimal distance for each lattice sample.
-The numbers at the bottom shows that for each combination $(n,k)$, how many samples have minimal distance $\lambda_1>\sqrt{nk/\pi e}$.
-Figure \ref{ring_sim_a} corresponds to the case of Theorem \ref{thm:ring_power_of_two}, where $n=4$ is a power of 2, and $q=701$ satisfies $q=5$ mod $8$ and $q\geq \frac{\pi e (4\cdot 5)^2}{2}$.
-As shown in the figure, in all combinations of $(n,k)$, the generated M-SIS lattices have minimal distance larger than $\sqrt{nk/\pi e}$ with probability almost to 1, which is even much larger then what the theorem tells; Figure \ref{ring_sim_b} also has $n$ equals a power of 2, but a small $q=3$ is used in the simulation.
-Still the generated R-SIS lattices have minimal distance larger than $\sqrt{nk/\pi e}$ with probability almost to 1.
-Thus from the simulation we make the conjecture that the generated M-SIS lattices have a high probability to achieve $\lambda_1\geq \sqrt{nk/\pi e}$ regardless of what $q$ is used for their generation.
-Figure \ref{ring_sim_c} corresponds to the case of Theorem \ref{thm:ring_2prime}, where $n$ is a product of 2 primes.
-And for each $(n,k)$, certain $q$ equal to a primitive $\lambda$-root modulo $2n$ as well as $q\geq \frac{32\pi ek^2}{\ln(n/2)^2}$ is used in the simulation.
-The lattices still have higher probability to achieve $\lambda_1\geq \sqrt{nk/\pi e}$ than theorem suggested, but the probability is lower than the case where $n$ is a power of 2.
-This can relate to the factorization of polynomial $X^n+1$, which is mentioned in the proof of Theorem \ref{thm:ring_2prime}.
-Figure \ref{ring_sim_d} corresponds to the case of Theorem \ref{thm:ring_prime}, where $n$ is a product of 4 and a prime.
-Certain $q$ corresponds to the fist part of the theorem is used in the simulation.
-Again the results corresponds well with the theorem, and even suggest a higher probability of $\lambda_1\geq \sqrt{nk/\pi e}$.
+In the figure, the red line represents the asymptotic bound $\sqrt{nk/\pi e}$ and the black dots represent the minimal distance for each lattice sample.
+The numbers at the bottom show, for each combination $(n,k)$, how many samples have minimal distance $\lambda_1>\sqrt{nk/\pi e}$.
+Figure \ref{ring_sim_a} corresponds to the case of Theorem \ref{thm:ring_power_of_two}, where $n=4$ is a power of 2, and $q=701$ satisfies $q=5 \mod 8$ and $q\geq \frac{\pi e (4\cdot 5)^2}{2}$.
+As shown in the figure, in all combinations of $(n,k)$, the generated M-SIS lattices have minimal distance larger than $\sqrt{nk/\pi e}$ with probability close to 1, which is even much larger than what the theorem tells; Figure \ref{ring_sim_b} also has $n$ equal to a power of 2, but a small $q=3$ is used in the simulation.
+Still the generated R-SIS lattices have minimal distance larger than $\sqrt{nk/\pi e}$ with probability close to 1.
+Thus from the simulation we make the conjecture that the generated M-SIS lattices have a high probability of achieving $\lambda_1\geq \sqrt{nk/\pi e}$ regardless of what $q$ is used for their generation.
+Figures \ref{ring_sim_c} and \ref{ring_sim_d} illustrate more general instances covered by Theorem \ref{thm:ring_general}.
+In these examples, $n$ is not a power of 2, and the observed probabilities are lower than in the power-of-two case, which is consistent with the more delicate factorization behavior of $X^n+1$ modulo $q$.
+Again the results correspond well with the theorem, and even suggest a higher probability of $\lambda_1\geq \sqrt{nk/\pi e}$.